 In January 2012, I attended the naming ceremony of my niece, Shefa Rachel, at the Stanford Hillel House in Palo Alto, California.
-I noticed that Rabbi Lew was to give a talk during the coming week.
+I noticed that Rabbi Lew would give a talk during the coming week.
 I’m familiar with his books, which were profound meditations of Jewish practice from a Zen point of view.

-The Gemara answers, they say: A prisoner cannot generally free himself from prison, but depends on others to release him from his shackles.
+The Gemara answers, they say: A prisoner cannot generally free himself from prison but depends on others to release him from his shackles.

-Rabbi Lew states in the above clip, “it is not the program of Judaism to amend suffering, Judaism is not indifferent to suffering”.
-He adds, “if I were to stand on one foot and say what the program of Judaism is, it is to realize the sacred in every moment.”
+Rabbi Lew states in the above clip, “it is not the program of Judaism to amend suffering.
+Judaism is not indifferent to suffering”.
+But, he adds, “if I were to stand on one foot and say what the program of Judaism is, it is to realize the sacred in every moment.”
 And how do you realize the sacred in every moment?
-Judaism would answer by following the prescriptions regarding ‘How to live at every moment – how to eat how to relate to your wife and children, to your fellow man – this prescription is called the “halacha” – the way – the 613 mitzvot/directives for living the good life – deduced from the Torah – the first five books of the Bible – and enunciated in the oral Torah – the Mishna and Talmud.
+Judaism would answer by following the prescriptions regarding ‘How to live at every moment – how to eat, how to relate to your wife and children, to your fellow man – this prescription is called the “halacha” – the way – the 613 mitzvot/directives for living the good life – deduced from the Torah – the first five books of the Bible – and enunciated in the oral Torah – the Mishna and Talmud.

-I was to meet Rabbi Lew one more time, at his home, before he passed away, rather suddenly, of a heart attack in 2009.
+I was to meet Rabbi Lew once more at his home before he suddenly died of a heart attack in 2009.